Scientists Warn Melting Permafrost May Awaken Long-Dormant Threats

 ©Image license via Canva

-Frozen viruses from ancient times have been pulled from thawing permafrost—and in some cases, brought back to life.
-As reported by Popat Mohite for The National Library of Medicine, researchers isolated a virus from 30,000-year-old permafrost samples, demonstrating its ability to infect amoebas after millennia of freezing.
+Frozen viruses from ancient times have been pulled from thawing permafrost, and in some cases, brought back to life.
+Researchers isolated a virus from 30,000-year-old permafrost samples, demonstrating its ability to infect amoebas after millennia of freezing.
+These aren’t dusty fossils or fragments of DNA.
+Some are fully intact, biologically active, and still capable of infecting cells after tens of thousands of years.

+That’s alarming because our immune systems and modern medicine have never encountered anything like them.
 If one of these ancient viruses adapts to our environment and finds a way into human or animal hosts, it could spark an outbreak with no treatments, no vaccines, and no historical roadmap.
-In a post-pandemic world, that’s not a risk anyone wants to roll the dice on.

 2. Long-dead animals are thawing out—and they might not be alone.